dvln/git-test-repo/README.md

 # git-test-repo
-Test repository for vas package, avoid new pushes to master
+Test repository for vas package, avoid new pushes to 'master' or removal of 'testbr1'
 - doing so will break some unit tests around the vcs package

 Thanks!